 In regards to building, specifically roofing, polycarbonate sheeting comes in the form of twin-wall, multiwall, solid and corrugated sheets.

-Twinwall and multiwall polycarbonate sheets are the most widely used form of polycarbonate, often used for conservatories and lean-to roofs.
+Twinwall and multiwall polycarbonate sheets are the most widely used form of thermoplastics, often used for conservatories and lean-to roofs.
 Ideal for conservatories, canopies, vertical glazing, displays, roof lights, signage, walkways, swimming pool covers, insulation and more.

 Solid polycarbonate sheets are thick for a solid and virtually unbreakable roofing system.
 This is ideal for protective screens, vertical glazing, bus shelters, windows and doors, train windows and riot shields.
 Solid Polycarbonate sheets deliver the transparency of glass, are UV protected on both faces and are ideal for skylights, helmets, security glazing, balustrades, balconies and more.